Fred-Barclay/AtomUpdates/README.md

 Atom Stable as well.

 #Supported Linux Distros:
-###Debian			###Red Hat			###Others
+###Debian			Red Hat			Others
 Debian				Fedora			openSUSE
 Ubuntu				CentOS
 Linux Mint
 LMDE

-If you don't see your distro listed here, but it uses either dpkg/apt, rpm/yum/dnf/zypper, chances are it's supported too!
+If you don't see your distro listed here, but it uses either dpkg/apt or rpm/yum/dnf/zypper, chances are it's supported too!

 The precompiled Atom binaries are only for 64-bit distros.
 If you only have a 32-bit machine, you should either compile the source code yourself or look for a